Lightning-AI/pytorch-lightning/docs/source/metrics.rst

 Metrics and devices
 *******************

-Metrics are simple subclasses of ``torch.nn.Module`` and their metric states behave similar to buffers and parameters of modules.
+Metrics are simple subclasses of :class:`~torch.nn.Module` and their metric states behave similar to buffers and parameters of modules.
 This means that metrics states should be moved to the same device as the input of the metric: